-The best 18-month interest free credit card is the Wells Fargo Platinum Visa because it offers 0% for 18 months on purchases and 0% for 18 months on qualifying balance transfers on balance transfers.
-There’s a balance transfer fee of 3% for 120 days, then 5% after that, and the annual fee is $0.
+The best 18-month interest free credit card is the Wells Fargo Platinum card because it offers intro APRs of 0% for 18 months on purchases and 0% for 18 months on qualifying balance transfers.
+There’s a balance transfer fee of 3% intro for 120 days, then up to 5% (min $5), and the annual fee is $0.

 In addition, some store credit cards offer interest-free periods of 18 months or more.
 But that’s typically deferred interest rather than true 0% interest.
 If you don’t pay by the time the intro period expires, you owe interest from the date of purchase at the regular APR.